dotnet/performance/docs/benchmarking-workflow-corefx.md

 When you develop a new feature, whether it's a new method/type/library in CoreFX all you need to do is to build it in Release and just reference the produced implementation `.dll` from the [MicroBenchmarks.csproj](../src/benchmarks/micro/MicroBenchmarks.csproj) project file.

 The easiest way to do it is to open [MicroBenchmarks.sln](../src/benchmarks/micro/MicroBenchmarks.sln) with Visual Studio, right click on the [MicroBenchmarks](../src/benchmarks/micro/MicroBenchmarks.csproj) project file, select "Add", then "Reference..." and in the new Dialog Window click "Browse" in the left bottom corner.
 From the File Picker, choose the new library and click "Add".
+Make sure to pick the reference assembly (not implementation assembly) from corefx which falls under path `artifacts\bin\ref\netcoreapp\`.
+Next, from the Solution Explorer window expand Dependencies for MicroBenchmarks solution and after selecting the assembly which you just added, set CopyLocal value to `No` from within the Properties window.
 Please don't forget to Save the changes (Ctrl+Shift+S).
 From this moment you should be able to consume new public types and methods exposed by the referenced library.

 Sample changes: